 Our courses are designed to be completed within 12 months for Certificate II - IV levels and 18 months for Diploma level qualifications.
 Every learner studies at a different pace but the more carefully you follow your study plan, the greater the chance of success.
 Roll-over fees do apply to extend completion dates.

 The time required for each unit of competency is different as the volume of work for each unit will vary from around 20 to 60 hours.

 National College Australia recognises the skills and knowledge gained through previous studies and/or work experience.
 If you think you may be eligible for recognition or a credit transfer, ask a Course Advisor.

 Successful completion of the Diploma of Community Services Coordination (CHC52212) could lead to advanced standing into a number of units of competency in CHC08 Certificate IV, Diploma and Advanced Diploma qualifications.
 You may also be eligible for advanced standing in university.

-Some of the roles this community services coordination training will qualify you for:
+Some of the roles this course will prepare you for:

 We understand that, for many people, going back to study can be quite daunting, especially if you haven't had any formal training in a while.
 To make the experience as easy and less-daunting for you as possible, we will be there with you from start to finish.
 All new students are given a one on one telephone induction with their Assessor at the very start of the course.
 Once you start, your Assessor will monitor your progress as you work through each unit of competency and provide you with support as needed.